Configure a Gateway Load Balancer in AWS for Inline V Series Solution

 Create a Target Group

-Enter or select the following details as mentioned in the table to configure target groups in AWS.
+Enter or select the following details as mentioned in the table to create a target groups in AWS.

 Parameters |